jimbateson7/jamesbateson.co.uk/src/articles/accessibility-for-content-authors.md

 ### Descriptions/tooltips

-When creating the CMS interface for a page/component a great way to remind people of accessibility considerations and responsibilites for the content they add to them can be to add relevant accessibility descriptions or tooltips.
+When creating the CMS interface for a page/component a great way to remind people of accessibility considerations and responsibilities for the content they add, can be to add relevant accessibility descriptions or tooltips.
 Especially on fields where we might expect common issues to surface.
 For example:

-* Image uploads-remind about alt text if and when it's needed
+* Image uploads - remind about alt text if and when it's needed
-* Media uploads-consider captions and transcripts
+* Media uploads - consider captions and transcripts
-* Colour pickers-check that contrast against the background it will sit on passes requirements
+* Colour pickers - check that contrast against the background it will sit on passes requirements
-* WYSIWYG-remind about use of italics, to add suitable link text and reading age
+* WYSIWYG - remind about use of italics, to add suitable link text and reading age
-* Headings-mention heading order/structure
+* Headings - mention heading order/structure
-* Tables-make people aware of how important creating accessible data tables is to people using assitive technology
+* Tables - make people aware of how important creating accessible data tables structure is to people using assistive technology

 This is something low-hanging, high-impact that many people already do, and several out-of-the-box content management systems also provide the ability to do.
-A helpful field description or tooltip can make a massive difference in remiding people of things to consider when entering content.
+A helpful field description or tooltip can make a massive difference in reminding people of things to consider when entering content.
 Of course they could be ignored, but it's a good way to keep the accessibility awareness and messaging visible day-to-day.
-Eventually these practices in suggestions will lead to good habbits.
+Eventually these practices in suggestions will lead to good habits.
 It could also benefit new team members onboarding, having this useful information and reminders as they learn the system.

 #### A note on WSYIWYG editors